alpaficia/TMRL_MOSEAC/README.md

 ## Results

-We compared our elastic method V.S. fixed rate method (20 Hz) baseline.
+We compared our elastic method VS. fixed rate method (20 Hz) baseline.

 The chart of consumption of steps is here: